Quasiprobability fluctuation theorem behind the spread of quantum information: Results

 Here the bracket means the average $\langle \cdot\rangle_{\mathcal Q[\zeta]} = \sum_\zeta \mathcal Q[\zeta] (\cdot)$.
 Then our main result is the following quasiprobability fluctuation theorem

-It takes the exact same form of the quantum fluctuation theorem, while the difference is the quasiprobability applied to the trajectory.
-We present the derivations of Eqs. (\ref{eq:averaged_delta_i}) and (\ref{eq:FT}) in the Method section.
-The positivity of the averaged stochastic entities, such as the stochastic entropy production, over the probability trajectory simply reflect the positivity of the relative entropy \cite{landiIrreversibleEntropyProduction2021}.
-However, the positivity of the averaged stochastic mutual information change over the quasiprobability trajectory is beyond any classical statistical inequality.
-Statistical analysis can be carried out on the traditional fluctuation theorem \cite{merhavStatisticalPropertiesEntropy2010}.
-It would be interesting to explore along the same line for the quasiprobability fluctuation theorem.
+It takes the exact same form of the fluctuation theorem, while the difference is the quasiprobability applied to the trajectory.
+We present the derivations of Eqs. (\ref{eq:averaged_delta_i}) and (\ref{eq:FT}) in the Methods.
+In the Methods, we also argue that the quasiprobability trajectory is inevitable to describe the quantum information dissipation.
+Even if we extend the traditional two-point measurement scheme, such as proposed recently in \cite{micadeiQuantumFluctuationTheorems2020}, the classical trajectory always contradicts to the principle of quantum contextuality \cite{budroniQuantumContextuality2022}.
+The positivity of the averaged stochastic entities, such as the stochastic entropy production averaged over the probabilistic trajectories, simply reflect the positivity of the relative entropy \cite{landiIrreversibleEntropyProduction2021}.
+However, the positivity of the averaged stochastic mutual information change over the quasiprobabilistic trajectory is beyond any classical statistical inequality.